-For the black history month, we wanted to highlight one of the most inspiring black musical tradition genres: Gospel Music.
-I had the opportunity to interview a local Gospel singers group: Imani Gospel Singers who performed at the Chapelle Notre-dame-de-bon-secours on February 26.
+For Black History Month, we wanted to highlight one of the most inspiring black musical tradition genres: Gospel Music.
+I had the opportunity to interview a local Gospel singers group: the Imani Gospel Singers who performed at the Chapelle Notre-Dame-De-Bon-Secours on February 26.

 Lily Huynh (LH): You chose “Imani”, which means faith in Swahili, as the band name.
 How does it represent to you?

 Imani Gospel Singers (IGS): We wanted to convey inspiration, hope and faith.
-When you can’t see the light, or you need to wallow or help, you need faith to go through all this.
+When you can’t see the light or you need help, you need faith to go through all this.
 Everyone in the band has faith, faith in their family, faith in themselves, faith in God and this is really important as you need faith in life.

 LH: How did you create the group/come together or recruit people?

 IGS: It started from a larger choir, the Union United Church Gospel based in Montreal.
-We had to cover a festival that was in St. John in New Brunswick.
 From that large group, a small group was sent to a radio interview and to do promotion.
-When the festival was over, that small group wanted to carry on the adventure, and this is how the Imani Gospel Singers was born (18 out of 60 members).
+When the festival was over, that small group wanted to carry on the adventure, and this is how the Imani Gospel Singers was born.

 LH: How do you compose your repertory?
 Where does the inspiration come from?

-IGS: Every year, I travel to the USA to the Gospel workshop of America to gather interesting resources and inspiration.
-I usually bring back a lot of CDs and materials to work with.
+IGS: Every year, I would travel to the USA to the Gospel Workshop of America to gather interesting resources and inspiration.
+I would usually bring back a lot of CDs and materials to work with.
 I also from time to time create arrangements for the band.
 Also, our group is composed of very talented singers and musicians.
-Some of them are actual professional artists and they come up with really good compositions that we actually use for our shows.
+Some of them are professional artists and they come up with really good compositions that we use for our shows.
 One of our pianists even played for Tina Turner in her UK tour.
-The only major requirement of the songs to be chosen for our repertory is that they must convey really positive and inspiring messages.
-Gospel means good mood, about what God has to offer.
+The only major requirement of the songs to be chosen for our repertory is that they must convey positive and inspiring messages.
+Gospel means “good news”, about what God has to offer.
 The songs usually relate experiences which everyone can relate to, how it can help with all the pressure we have in life and work.
 It encourages people to have faith.

 LH: I noticed on your website that you wrote a musical documentary to promote black history.
-The fact that your band played for the black history month must be important for you as well.
+The fact that your band played for Black History month must be important for you as well.
 How do you feel about this?

-IGS: For this black history month, we presented a show about the evolution of the gospel history at the Atwater Library.
-We talked about how from the African roots, in those 300 years of slavery, gospel music was their way to practice their own beliefs.
-In that period, black people weren’t allowed to learn to read nor write so music was their way of communication.
+IGS: For this Black History month, we presented a show about the evolution of the gospel history at the Atwater Library.
+The music developed from both African roots and 300 years of slavery.
+Gospel music was a way for black people to practice their own beliefs.
+In that period, black people weren’t allowed to learn to read nor write, so music was their form of communication.
 Songs have multiple meanings, duplicate messages.
 People met secretly to practice those songs, and it was a way of passing along their histories as well.
-It was their source of inspiration, community, their way of supporting each other through hardship.
+It was their source of inspiration, community, and their way of supporting each other through hardship.

-LH: I noticed that your group has been created in 1993, and seems pretty much up and running.
+LH: I noticed that your group has been created in 1993, and has been up and running since.
 Any particular challenges so far?
 Did you expect being where you are now when you created the group?

 IGS: Right now, the biggest challenge is time.
-I already have another full time job to juggle with.
+I already have another full time job.
 In addition to my schedule, we also have professional musicians who are also on tour.
-From this, we have to find a time that suited everybody so we can gather everyone and practices, which sometimes seems really hard to achieve.
+From this, we have to find a time that suits everybody so we can gather everyone and practice, which sometimes seems really hard to achieve.

-IGS: I would like people to know that Gospel means good mood, and the main purpose of the Gospel music is to convey positive messages about hope and faith.
+IGS: I would like people to know that Gospel means good news, and the main purpose of the Gospel music is to convey positive messages about hope and faith.
 God will always listen to our prayers.
-Because of this, Gospel music is pretty universal, and can take all kind of genres like R&B or jazz and can become very funky.
+Because of this, Gospel music is pretty universal, and can take all kind of genres like R&B or jazz and can be very funky.
 Again, the main purpose is to convey a good and positive message.
 I have seen people becoming emotional after listening to this type of music.
-Historically, some powerful black people had strong achievements but we never hear about them, and we need to be aware of that they existed and must be remembered.
+Historically, many powerful black people had strong achievements but we never hear about them, and we need to be aware that they existed and must be remembered.